bbc/rmp-monitoringhandler/README.md

 // Usage

-$app['monitoring']->$this->monitoring->application500Error() // This will send a value of 1 to Http500Error metric, with the instance-id and the BBCEnvironment as values too
+$app['monitoring']->application500Error() // This will send a value of 1 to Http500Error metric, with the instance-id and the BBCEnvironment as values too

-$app['monitoring']->$this->monitoring->application404Error() // This will send a value of 1 to Http404Error metric, with the instance-id and the BBCEnvironment as values too
+$app['monitoring']->application404Error() // This will send a value of 1 to Http404Error metric, with the instance-id and the BBCEnvironment as values too

-$app['monitoring']->$this->monitoring->applicationError()() // This will send a value of 1 to applicationError metric, with the instance-id and the BBCEnvironment as values too.
+$app['monitoring']->applicationError() // This will send a value of 1 to applicationError metric, with the instance-id and the BBCEnvironment as values too.
 This is used as a catchAll error for anything not a 404 or a 500

-$app['monitoring']->$this->monitoring->customApplicationError('your error message') // This will send a value of 1 to applicationError metric, with the instance-id and the BBCEnvironment as values too, it will also send error: your error message as another dimension
+$app['monitoring']->customApplicationError('your error message') // This will send a value of 1 to applicationError metric, with the instance-id and the BBCEnvironment as values too, it will also send error: your error message as another dimension

 ```